CSC207-2022F-UofT/course-project-groupedup/README.md

 - To run the program for the first time;
   - Navigate to Main.java under src/main/java,
   - Click the Run 'Main.java' button.
+- For each subsequent run;
+  - comment the line under "initial call for data access",
-- For each subsequent run; uncomment the "data access call for subsequent runs".
+  - uncomment the line under "data access call for subsequent runs",
+  - Click the Run 'Main.java' button.
 - Once the program is run, the pop-up screen will allow you to register or login.
 You can navigate within the program to perform other features such as Create Group or Apply/Cancel application.

 ## Workflow Documents